SeanTFarr/MechaCar_Statistical_Analysis/README.md

 **Q:** With that in mind, does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

-**A:** The totalsummary dataframe shows that across all lots, as a whole, the coils meet the design specifications of within 110 PSI(total variance = 62.29).
-However, when you break it down by lots, lot 1 and lot 2 are well within range at 0.98 and 7.47 variance respectively.
-But Lot 3 has an excessive 170.87 variance, well above the accepted design specifications.
+**A:** The total summary dataframe shows that across all lots, as a whole, the coils meet the design specifications of within 100 PSI(total variance = 62.29).
+However, when you break it down by lots, lot 1 and lot 2 are well within range at 0.98 and 7.47 variance respectively, but Lot 3 has an excessive 170.87 variance, well above the expected design specifications.

 ## T-Tests on Suspension Coils

-A t-test was perfomed to determine if the mean of the PSI across all manufacturing lots is statistically diffferent from the population mean of 1,500 pounds per square inch.
+A t-test was perfomed to determine if the mean of the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
 Then follow up t-tests were performed on the individual lots.

 All lots: